Microsoft/go/eng/doc/fips/README.md

 This means that setting `GOFIPS=1` or `GODEBUG=fips140=on` will never cause a panic on macOS.
 They are still necessary to instruct Go to run in FIPS mode, as there is no system-provided parameter to do so.

-Prior to 1.24, CommonCrypto/CryptoKit is not used by Microsoft Go.
+Prior to 1.24, CommonCrypto/CryptoKit is not used by the Microsoft build of Go.

 ## Usage: Extra configuration options